dsubires/SAMLClient4IoT/README.md

 Module URL: https://github.com/dsubires/simplesamlphp-module-deviceauth

-Demo environment information :
+Demo environment information:
 - device 1, which sends [20-60] authentication requests, is launched every 10 seconds.
 10% of authentication requests will be failed attempts.
 - device 2, which sends [100-200] status updates to elasticsearch, is released every 15 seconds.
 2% of device states will exceed the temperature threshold, which will trigger the notification mechanism to administrators.
 - the mesh device sends every 15 seconds [50-100] status updates through the restful web service of the devices.